kasper573/figma-plugin-raw-json-exporter/README.md

 # Raw Json Exporter

-Exports figma data as a single json document with as much as possible of the internal figma data left as-is.
+Exports figma data as a single json document with as much as possible of the internal figma data structure left as-is.
 The purpose of this plugin is act as a data dump for further processing externally.

 All variable names be set to `<collectionName>/<variableName>`.